 The Royal Melbourne Institute of Technology (RMIT) is a public research university in Melbourne, Australia.
-It has an enrolment of around 95,000 higher and vocational education students, making it the largest dual-sector education institution in Australia.
+It has an enrollment of around 97,000 higher and vocational education students, making it the largest dual-sector education institution in Australia.
 RMIT wanted to modernize its data platforms and processes to better accommodate the growing complexity of its architecture and increasing data volumes.
 The university’s end goal was to create a comprehensive digital system that could access datasets generated by student and staff touchpoints across all locations.

 A Powerful Platform